aelassas/expo-notifications-nativeeventemitter-bug/README.md

 npx expo install expo-device
 ```

-As long the App is loaded, a couple of warings appears:
+As long the App is loaded, a couple of warnings appears:

 ```
  WARN  `new NativeEventEmitter()` was called with a non-null argument without the required `addListener` method.